The Pilot

 Corporate ESG Sponsorship

-Corporations with net zero and ESG commitments can sponsor specific installations — funding lamppost retrofits in exchange for named association and carbon offset recognition.
+Corporations with net zero and ESG commitments can sponsor specific installations — funding column installations in exchange for named association and carbon offset recognition.
 FTSE 100 target companies.

 Corporate Sponsorship